MelSumner/ember-a11y-roadmap/rfc-research/router/solution-comparisons.md

 # Solution Comparisons

 This document will review the current solutions and provide additional reading materials.
+Have additional information to add?
+PRs are welcome.

 ## Current Landscape